-It’s the roaring 20’s of the 21st Century.
-Crazy!
-I pray you will be blessed, and a blessing to others in your walk with the Lord in the days, weeks, and years ahead.
+Does anyone wish it was still 2020?
+Now there was one for the history books, wasn’t it?
+As we begin a new year, I pray you will be blessed, and a blessing to others in your walk with the Lord in 2021.

 My name is Connie, and I am a retired public school teacher.
 I had the privilege of teaching children for 37 years and I pray I touched their lives a fraction of how they touched mine and continue to touch mine today.